-Much of the PGT mandate is to serve clients who do not have family or friends able to assist them or who are mandated by law as with children and estates of deceased persons.
-In other instances, PGT clients have made a decision to seek service from the PGT.
+Much of the PGT mandate is to serve clients who do not have family or friends able to assist them.
+The PGT also has a statutory role to fulfill with respect to other clients.
+In other instances, PGT clients have chosen to seek service from the PGT.
 PGT activities have a cumulative and contributory impact on improving the quality of clients' lives according to the specific client group and nature of the activity.
 Children and youth benefit when the PGT acts to maximize their funds held in trust while still allowing appropriate disbursements.
 Minor guardianship clients benefit when the PGT initiates legal actions on their behalf when they have suffered harm or injury.
-Heirs and beneficiaries of estates of deceased persons that are administered by the PGT benefit when they receive funds and related assets after they have been located and properly identified.
+Heirs and beneficiaries of estates of deceased persons that are administered by the PGT benefit when they receive their share of the estate upon distribution.

-Adult clients benefit when the PGT makes sustainable arrangements that respect client wishes to the extent possible while managing their financial affairs and acting to maximize resources available for their needs.
-Adult clients benefit from substitute health care decisions by receiving the treatment they would likely have chosen.
+Adult clients benefit when the PGT makes substitute decisions for clients who cannot manage their affairs independently while respecting client wishes to the extent possible.
+Adult clients benefit from substitute health care decisions when the PGT arranges for legal consent to treatment on behalf of a client.